 Fiji banded iguanas reach a total lenght of up to 80cm.
 They are strickly aborial lizards, and blend in well with the vegetation.

-Male fiji banded iguanas are green with 2-5 blue bands on there body.
+Male fiji banded iguanas are green with 2-5 blue bands on their body.
 The bands reach from the top of the back to the bottom of the side.
-On the side of there neck they have small bands( often more or less horizontal) or dots with the same blue color as the bands on the body.
+On the side of their neck they have small bands( often more or less horizontal) or dots with the same blue color as the bands on the body.
 The tail is also banded and start at the base with blue bands but turn more brown further down the tail.

 Characteristic for both the males and females is the yellow nose.

 Male babies are born with the bands, but the bands dont have the blue coloration when they hatch, it often takes up to 4-5 month before the blue color will start to show.
 Females are normally born green with no bands.
 Babies when born has the same yellow nose as the adult iguanas.

 The fiji banded iguana is a 100% herbivore and eat leaves, flowers and fruit.
 In the wild they